appellj/nuntius-bot/README.md

 }
 ```

-Everytime someone will send a message the action method will be invoked.
+Every time someone will send a message the action method will be invoked.

 ### On presence change
 For now, until we will switch to Symfony event dispatcher, events can response